affinitydevtait/bones-boilerplate/README.md

 Development Standards Boilerplate
 =================
-Built around the HTML5 Boilerplate, the Affinity New Media is a rock to start from.
+Built around the HTML5 Boilerplate, the Affinity New Media Bones Boilerplate is a rock to start from.
 Keep what you need, remove what you don't.
 It's totally up to you.
 **The whole idea around this Boilerplate is to be consistent and tidy with development** and to have a framework style theme to start any new project with.
 So keep your code clean & tidy and place code into the correct areas of the boilerplate, see below for documentation.
  It's meant to be used as a per-project template, this means no Child Themes.
 Taking the Mobile-First approach is the way to go when building a responsive project.
 So our boilerplate comes ready to roll with a unique LESS/Sass setup that serves minimal resources to smaller screens and scales up depending on your viewport.
-As anyone who's ever browsed on a 3G connection will tell you, it's a difference maker.

 ***Starting Your Project***